Galois reconstruction of Artin-Tate $\mathbb{R}$-motivic spectra: Completions

 \subsection{$a$-completion}

 \

 Almost none of the objects we have encountered are $a$-complete.
-The reason for this is that if an object $X$ is $a$-complete then $C\ta \otimes X $ is also $a$-complete.
-On the other hand, looking at the formulas for the homotopy groups of $C\ta$ we see that this often contains copies of the homotopy of $\uZt$, which is not $a$-complete.
+This stands in contrast to $C_2$-equivariant homotopy theory, where the Segal conjecture implies that the $2$-completed unit is $a$-complete.
+To see explicit failures of completeness, note that if an object $X$ is $a$-complete then $C\ta \otimes X $ is also $a$-complete.
+On the other hand, the homotopy groups of $C\ta$ contain copies of the homotopy of $\uZt$, which is not $a$-complete.

 \begin{exm} The elements $\frac{\theta}{a^n} \otimes 1$ in the homotopy of $C\ta$ give an explicit example of non-$a$-completeness.
-If we consider the image of $\frac{\theta}{a^n}$ under the connecting map $\delta: \Sigma^{-1,0,1}C\ta \to \Ss$ we obtain an example of an infinitely $a$-divisible element in the sphere \footnote{This image is non-trivial for $n$ sufficiently large, though we don't prove it.
+If we consider the image of $\frac{\theta}{a^n}$ under the connecting map $\delta: \Sigma^{-1,0,1}C\ta \to \Ss$ we obtain an example of an infinitely $a$-divisible element in the sphere. \footnote{This image is non-trivial for $n$ sufficiently large, though we don't prove it.
 Of course if the image is trivial for all $n$, then a lift of these classes to the sphere gives a different example of non-completeness.} \end{exm}

 On the other hand, it often happens that after inverting $\ta$ objects becomes $a$-complete.

 \begin{lem} On dualizable objects of $\SHRat$ the following functors are equivalent: $(-)[\ta^{-1}]$, $(-)_a^\wedge[\ta^{-1}]$ and $(-)[\ta^{-1}]_a^\wedge$. \end{lem}